 Travels to France

 After four years in London he travelled through France, spending some time at Paris and Montpellier, and stayed long enough at the University of Orange-Nassau to take his MD degree there in 1683.
-In France he met and befriended some of the great botanists and physicians of his time: Joseph Pitton de Tournefort and Monsignor Magnol.
-He returned to London with a considerable collection of plants and other curiosities, of which the former were sent to John Ray and utilised by him for his History of Plants (1686).
+In France he met and befriended some of the great botanists and physicians of his time: Joseph Pitton de Tournefort and Pierre Magnol.
+He returned to London with a considerable collection of plants and other curiosities, of which the former were sent to John Ray and utilized by him for his History of Plants (1686).

 Travels to Jamaica